Embedded Programming

 Microcontroller Selection & Datasheet Review

-I have decided to use the Arduino Uno and ESP32 microcontroller boards for my project.
-To determine which board is best suited for specific tasks, I will review their specifications, capabilities, and performance.
+For my project, I have chosen to work with both the Arduino Uno and the ESP32 microcontroller boards.
+To identify which board is more suitable for specific functions, I will analyze and compare their specifications, features, and overall performance.

 Arduino Uno